parametric-svg/element/Readme.md

 See the [example](#/example) to get a general idea what a parametric SVG is.
 You can read up on the syntax in the [spec][].

+You can define variables by setting attributes on the `<parametric-svg>` element.
+Any time you update an attribute, your drawing will be updated.
+Lightening-fast!

 [immediately]:  http://devdocs.io/dom/window/setimmediate
 [spec]:         https://github.com/parametric-svg/spec#/